Anyone in England can register with a GP surgery. It's free to register.

 Registering with a GP

 Find a GP that suits what you need.
+Some GP surgeries offer more services than others.
 You can look up GP surgeries to see what they offer and how they compare.

-Because of coronavirus, try to avoid going into a GP surgery to register.
+Because of coronavirus (COVID-19), try to avoid going into a GP surgery to register.

 - check the GP surgery website to see if you can register online